MaciekLad777/Warsaw-Real-Estate-Analysis-and-Price-Prediction/README.md

    # Make predictions
    predicted_price = model.predict(data)
-   print(predicted_price)
+   data['SquareMeterPrice']=predicted_price

-**Remember that data must be in proper shape, you can check "preprocessed_data.csv" file to see how it looks.**
+**Note: The input data must be in the correct format.
+You can refer to the preprocessed_data.csv file to understand the required structure.
+The 'SquareMeterPrice' column in the input data is a placeholder and does not affect predictions but is necessary for maintaining the proper data shape.**